Course Reserves

 (207) 602-2811

-Materials that can be placed on reserve:
+Can be placed on reserve:

-- Anything from the UNE Libraries’ collections
+- Anything from the UNE Libraries’ collections.

-- Personal copies of books, journals, CDs, and DVDs
+- Personal copies of books, journals, CDs, and DVDs.

 - Personal photocopies which meet copyright compliance guidelines with the following limitations:

-- Single author book: 1 chapter, article, poem, essay, story or illustration (or two excerpts)
+- Single author book: 1 chapter, article, poem, essay, story or illustration (or two excerpts).

-- Multiple author book: 3 chapters, articles, poems, essays, stories or illustrations
+- Multiple author book: 3 chapters, articles, poems, essays, stories or illustrations.

-- Journal volume: 3 chapters, articles, poems, essays, stories or illustrations
+- Journal volume: 3 chapters, articles, poems, essays, stories or illustrations.

-Materials that cannot be placed on reserve:
+Can’t be placed on reserve:

-- Items borrowed through Interlibrary Loan
+- Items borrowed from another library.

-- Personal recordings of music, television or film
+- Personal recordings of music, television or film.

 Copyright

-All reserve materials must comply with the U.S. Copyright Law of 1976, as amended (Title 17, U.S. Code)
+All reserve materials must comply with the U.S. Copyright Law of 1976, as amended (Title 17, U.S. Code).

 Copyright & Fair Use